gunpreet34/11thCommandment-Script/README.md

 Share -> "https://commandment-api.herokuapp.com/news/" + uniqueUrl
 get request to above url will return the news

-Get categories - Onlu those categories which have news in it GET request
+Get categories - Only those categories which have news in it /getCategoriesWithNews/:category -GET request
 Nothing to send
 Response - json - {success,data} - success in string("0" or "1") and data is json containing categories